For USA Mainland (and other islands) – we have an Etsy shop where we sell select cuttings and seeds at competitive prices.

 Meet up Information:

-We can meet most days and times at the Pāpaʻaloa Bus Stop (~mile marker 24 on Hwy 19).
+We can meet most days and times at the Pāpaʻaloa Country Store & Cafe (~mile marker 24 on Hwy 19) with at least 1 days notice.
+12-3pm times are best but we can work with you of course.

-We accept Venmo, Zelle or Paypal ahead of time or cash.
+We accept Venmo, Zelle or Paypal ahead of time or cash upon receipt.

-We are officially ʻĀina Exotics LLC – and will promise to honor all sales and are happy to provide digital receipts if you would like.
+We are officially ʻĀina Exotics LLC, all of our items have tax included in the price, we are happy to provide digital receipts if you would like and promise to honor all sales.